leosilvinob/projeto_aegro_academy/README.md

 ## Description

-The pipeline acquires data from Twiiter's open API, via a given hashtag, search date and number of tweets.
+The pipeline acquires data from Twitter's open API, via a given hashtag, search date and number of tweets.

 The database to be used is PostgreSQL, a relational database.
 The data modeling follows below:
 ![Modelagem_dados](https://user-images.githubusercontent.com/78217387/172247521-1174e345-4ce9-4f20-b07a-643456f576c0.png)